rails/rails/RELEASING_RAILS.md

 Today, do this stuff in this order:

 * Apply security patches to the release branch
-* Update CHANGELOG with security fixes.
+* Update CHANGELOG with security fixes
 * Update RAILS_VERSION to remove the rc
 * Build and test the gem
 * Release the gems